 I met my friend Rebekah when she was in the middle of treatment for breast cancer.
-She had three small children at the time, and getting meals together when she was sick was a horrible idea.
+She had three small children at the time, and getting meals together when she was sick was a horrible task.
 Neighbors and family members pitched in, but she still had to find the energy—and the desire—to eat once the meals were prepared.

 I learned one thing from watching Rebekah: food counts, even during cancer treatment.
 You have to eat well enough to keep your body functioning without overloading it.
 Macronutrients like protein and carbs are essential, and so are the vitamins, minerals, and other nutrients that keep immune systems working optimally.

 The best foods for chemo patients to eat may vary from household to household, but they seem to be easy to digest, easy on the immune system, and easy to prepare.
 If you’re interested in learning more, read through this list of the best food for chemo patients.
-At the end of this article, I’ll share five tips for using food to ease the process of chemo treatment.
+At the end of this article, I’ll share a selection of tips for using food to ease the process of chemo treatment.

-A Dozen Comfort-Food Dishes For Chemo Patients
+Best Foods For Chemo Patients

 Oatmeal is a great food to eat during chemo for several reasons.
 First, it’s easy to make even when you’re not feeling well.
-A pouch of microwaveable instant oatmeal only takes about two minutes to make, and It has enough fiber to keep your digestive track moving even when you can’t do anything but lay on the couch.
+A pouch of microwaveable instant oatmeal only takes about two minutes to make and has enough fiber to keep your digestive tract moving even when you can’t do anything but lay on the couch.
 You can also opt for steel-cut oats or oatmeal made from rolled oats for an easy meal with plenty of nutrients but a lower glycemic index.

 Oatmeal has a nice nutrient profile with antioxidants, healthy fats, and soluble fiber like that found in beans and legumes.
 One form of soluble fiber in oats, called beta-glucan, causes the oats to digest more slowly than other foods, and it feeds the good bacteria in your gut.
 This can be calming and soothing when you’re too sick to eat a lot, and it can hold you over from meal to meal on the toughest days.